Weike Wang

 Weike Wang is a Chinese-American author of the novel Chemistry, which won the 2018 PEN/Hemingway Award.

 Her fiction has been published in Glimmer Train, the Alaska Quarterly Review, Ploughshares, Kenyon Review, The New Yorker, and Redivider.

 Life

 Wang was born in Nanjing, China.
 Her family emigrated when she was five years old.
-She lived in Australia and Canada before arriving in the United States with her family at the age eleven.
+She lived in Australia and Canada before arriving in the United States with her family at age eleven.
 Wang once described the community in which she lived as "a very rural town, and everyone was white.
 I was the only Asian person in my school."

 After high school, Wang attended Harvard University, where she studied chemistry for her undergraduate degree and public health for her doctorate.
 While she was pre-med as an undergraduate, she reconsidered going to medical school.
 While completing her doctorate, she also attended Boston University, where she received her MFA.

 Career

 In 2017, Wang was selected by author Sherman Alexie for the National Book Foundation's annual 5 under 35 list.
 In its citation, the National Book Foundation called Wang "a brilliant new literary voice that astutely juxtaposes the elegance of science, the anxieties of finding a place in the world, and the sacrifices made for love and family."
 In 2018, she received a Whiting Award for Fiction, one of ten awarded each year to emerging writers.

 Her 2018 short story "Omakase" was selected for inclusion in the Best American Short Stories 2019 anthology by editors Anthony Doerr and Heidi Pitlor, and in the 2019 O. Henry Prize Anthology by prize jurors Lynn Freed, Elizabeth Strout, and Lara Vapnyar.